LafaieteOficial2025/SuperHeroesRework-00/README.md

 When released:

 1. Install [Minecraft Forge 1.20.1](https://files.minecraftforge.net/)
-2. Download the latest release from [Releases](https://github.com/LafaieteOficial2025/SuperHeroesRework-00/releases)
+2. Download the latest release
 3. Place the `.jar` file in your `mods` folder
 4. Launch Minecraft